Christian Experience: The Path to Escape Being a Slave to Sin Is Found

 After listening to Brother Lin’s fellowship, I thought to myself, “We really do now live in sin and are unable to extricate ourselves, and this is something no one can deny.
 But we have changed a little….”
 And so, I said to Brother Lin, “Brother, what you have just fellowshiped is the truth.
 We certainly do commit sin often now and we have not cast off the bonds of sin.
 But we have changed a little since we started to believe in the Lord.
 Some of my brothers and sisters in the church, for example, live out humble lives and never argue with anybody.
 Some believers had a bad relationship with their spouses before they believed in the Lord, but afterward, their relationships improved.
 There are also some who used to always be getting into fights or insulting other people, but since they started to believe in the Lord, they have become tolerant and patient—does this not constitute change?
 I think that as long as we truly trust in the Lord and act in accordance with His words, we can then cast off the bonds of sin little by little and be purified, and when the Lord comes, we can then be raised up into heaven.”
 One by one, the other brothers and sisters agreed with my view.

 Brother Lin went on patiently, saying, “Many people experience some behavioral change after they start to believe in the Lord.
 For example, they no longer get into fights or insult other people, they can be loving toward others, they can be tolerant and patient and can both give to those in need and dedicate themselves to God, and so on.
 But having these apparent good behaviors on the outside does not demonstrate that we are casting off the bonds of sin or that our dispositions are changing.
 Because our sinful nature remains unresolved, we are still in constant danger of resisting God and betraying God.”
 Having said this, Brother Lin then read us these words: “Changes in nothing more than behavior are unsustainable.
 If there is no alteration in people’s life disposition, then sooner or later their wicked side will show itself.
-Because the source of the changes in their behavior is fervor, coupled with some work byat the time, it is extremely easy for them to become fervent, or to show kindness for a time.
+Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent, or to show kindness for a time.
 As the unbelievers say, ‘Doing one good deed is easy, what’s hard is doing a lifetime of good deeds.’
 People are incapable of doing good deeds their whole life.
 Their behavior is directed by the life; whatever their life is, so is their behavior, and only that which is revealed naturally represents the life, and one’s nature.
 Things that are fake cannot last. … Behaving well is not the same as obeying God, much less does it equal being compatible with Christ.
 Changes in behavior are based on doctrine, and born of fervor—they are not based on the true knowledge of God, or upon the truth, much less do they rest on the guidance of the Holy Spirit.
-Even though there are times when some of what people do is directed by the Holy Spirit, this is not the expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior, it does not prove that they , or that they put the truth into practice” (“The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks).
+Even though there are times when some of what people do is directed by the Holy Spirit, this is not the expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior, it does not prove that they obey God, or that they put the truth into practice” (“The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks).

 Brother Lin continued with his fellowship, saying, “This passage shows us that good behavior comes from people’s fervor and kindness, as well as some work by the Holy Spirit.
 By forsaking our flesh for a time, we are then able to practice good behavior, but this does not demonstrate that we have taken the truth as our life, nor does it demonstrate that our dispositions have changed.
 If our sinful nature remains unresolved and, through good behavior, we are able to restrain ourselves for a time, then as time goes on we inevitably end up repeating the same transgressions as we have in the past, so much so that we even become capable of doing things against God at any moment, offending God’s disposition, and we then lose our chance to attain true salvation.
 In our lives, we can all appreciate that, ordinarily, we can practice tolerance and patience in our association with other people, and we can forgo getting into arguments with them.
 But when other people begin to infringe upon our interests, however, we can make quite a fuss and argue with them, and we can even become bitter enemies.
 Many brothers and sisters can appear to have some good behavior on the outside, but the moment some man-made or natural disaster comes their way or something bad happens to their family, they then blame and misunderstand God, so much so that they can even deny and betray God.
 Some church leaders and co-workers may appear humble and patient from the outside, but their natures are arrogant and, when they work and give sermons, they do not exalt God, they do not lead people to practice or experience the Lord’s words, but instead they show off at every opportunity, always talking about their experiences of suffering for the Lord’s sake so that other people hold them in high esteem and look up to them.
 Some even vie for power and position within the church and they misappropriate church funds.
 The Pharisees at the time of Jesus appeared to live very piously, they were loving toward others, and they both gave to those in need and dedicated themselves to God—even the tassels on their clothes were covered in written Scriptures.
 When the Lord Jesus came to perform His work, however, they frantically resisted and condemned Him to the point where they even colluded with the Roman authorities to crucify Him upon the cross.
 This shows that, no matter how good our behavior may appear to be on the outside, it cannot demonstrate that we know God or obey God, or that we are compatible with God, much less that we have been purified.
 Therefore, changes in external behavior do not equate to changes in disposition, and our ability to externally practice some of the Lord’s teachings does not demonstrate that we have cast off the bonds of sin.”